 Enfield Council's Cabinet considered and approved the additional licensing scheme.

-Additional licensing will come into effect, borough-wide on 1 September 2020, for all HMOs that are privately rented and occupied by three or more persons forming two or more households sharing amenities under one or more tenancies.
+Additional licensing will come into effect, borough-wide on 1 September 2020, for all HMOs that are privately rented and occupied by three or more people forming two or more households sharing amenities under one or more tenancies.

 Enfield Council's Cabinet considered and approved the selective licensing scheme.

 You can report issues with a privately rented property confidentially to us, such as: